codecrafters-io/build-your-own-redis/stage_descriptions/replication-11-zn8.md

 $ redis-cli SET baz 3
 ```

 It will then assert that these commands were propagated to the replica in the correct order.
-The tester will expect to receive these commands encoded as RESP arrays and sent on the replication connection (the one used for the handshake).
+The tester will expect to receive these commands:

+- Encoded as RESP arrays.
+- Sent on the same connection used for the handshake (replication connection).

 ### Notes